Melioli/HoyoToon/README.md

 Using these scripts will generate a new mesh in a folder named `Tangent Mesh`, which will automatically be assigned to the model in the scene for you.
 This will ensure that your models work properly with HoyoToon and look their best.

 ## Materials / Jsons
-e understand that copying over the settings from the in-game models to the HoyoToon materials can be a tedious and time-consuming task.
+We understand that copying over the settings from the in-game models to the HoyoToon materials can be a tedious and time-consuming task.
 To make this process easier, we have created custom tools that can automatically generate materials for you.

 All you need to do is right-click on a JSON file and select either the **Generate HSR Materials** or **Generate GI Materials** option under the HoyoToon tab.
 This will automatically generate the materials you need to use HoyoToon with your models, saving you time and effort.